 Recording AXP Experience

-To complete the AXP, you’ll need to demonstrate and document competent performance of the tasks identified in each experience area—a total of 3,740 hours across the six areas.
+To complete the AXP, you’ll need to document a total of 3,740 hours across the six areas.
 To earn full credit toward the AXP for your work, remember to document your hours within the program’s reporting requirement.

 If you are an experienced designer with significant experience older than five years, you may qualify to submit an online portfolio with samples of your work rather than completing the AXP through the hourly method.
 Learn more about the AXP Portfolio.